mnylc/mnylc.github.io/pages/staff.md

 ## Molly Schwartz
 **Studio Manager, Imaging and Recording Specialist**

 Molly manages METRO's studio space, which includes an audio recording booth, imaging and digitization station, AV media transfer rack, and digital forensics station.
+She is also the host and producer of METRO's podcast, [Library Bytegeist](https://soundcloud.com/librarybytegeist).

 Molly first joined METRO as part of the first METRO fellowship cohort in 2016.
-She moved to New York City from the Nordics, where she completed one year of a PhD in Media and Communications at Malmö University and Fulbright grant at the Aalto University Media Lab in Helsinki.
+She moved to New York City from the Nordics, where she completed one year of a PhD in Media and Communications at Malmö University and was a Fulbright grantee at the Aalto University Media Lab in Helsinki in 2014-2015.
 She was part of the inaugural cohort of National Digital Stewardship Residents in Washington, D.C. and worked at the U.S. State Department as a data analyst.

 Molly holds an MLS with a specialization in Archives, Records and Information Management from the University of Maryland at College Park and a BA/MA in History from the Johns Hopkins University.